virtio-win/kvm-guest-drivers-windows/NetKVM/NotifyObject/Readme.md

 If the adapter's PnP ID matches the list of supported ones, the notify object unbinds it from all the protocols and binds only to VIOPROT.
-It there is NETKVM adapter with the MAC address identical to one of checked netwrok adapter, these 2 adapters with the same MAC address will be 'teamed' (subject to compatibility check) and the NETKVM uses the teamed adapter for RX and TX.
+It there is NETKVM adapter with the MAC address identical to one of checked network adapter, these 2 adapters with the same MAC address will be 'teamed' (subject to compatibility check) and the NETKVM uses the teamed adapter for RX and TX.